Indonesia president considers cutting fuel price amid coronavirus

-JAKARTA, March 18 (Reuters) - Indonesian President Joko Widodo on Wednesday asked his cabinet ministers to calculate the impact of falling global oil prices on domestic subsidised and non-subsidised fuel prices to protect the economy from the impact of the coronavirus outbreak.
+JAKARTA (Reuters) - Indonesian President Joko Widodo on Wednesday asked his cabinet ministers to calculate the impact of falling global oil prices on domestic subsidized and non-subsidized fuel prices to protect the economy from the impact of the coronavirus outbreak.

 He ordered his ministers to estimate how long oil prices would stay around $30 per barrel and what this would mean to Southeast Asia’s largest economy and to fuel prices.